Phonological history of English close back vowels: Development of

-– merger
+FOOT–GOOSE merger

-The – merger is a phenomenon that helps define Scottish English, Northern Irish English, Malaysian English, and Singapore English, in which the modern English phonemes /ʊ/ and /uː/ have merged into a single phoneme.
-As a result, word pairs like look and Luke are homophones, plus good and food and foot and boot rhyme.
+The – merger is a phenomenon in Scottish English, Northern Irish English, Malaysian English, and Singapore English, in which the modern English phonemes /ʊ/ and /uː/ have merged into a single phoneme.
+As a result, word pairs like look and Luke, soot and suit, full and fool are homophones, and pairs like good and food and foot and boot rhyme.

 The history of the merger dates back to two Middle English phonemes: the long vowel /oː/ (which shoot traces back to) and the short vowel /u/ (which put traces back to).
 As a result of the Great Vowel Shift, /oː/ raised to /uː/, which continues to be the pronunciation of shoot today.
 Meanwhile, the Middle English /u/ later adjusted to /ʊ/, as put is pronounced today.
 However, the /uː/ of shoot next underwent a phonemic split in which some words retained /uː/ (like mood) while the vowel of other words shortened to /ʊ/ (like good).
 Therefore, the two processes (/oː/→/uː/→/ʊ/ and /u/→/ʊ/) resulted in a merger of the vowels in certain words, like good and put, to /ʊ/, which is now typical of how all English dialects pronounce those two words.
 (See the table in the section "– split" above for more information about these early shifts.)
 The final step, however, was for certain English dialects under the influence of foreign languages (the Scots language influencing Scottish English, for example) to merge the newly united /ʊ/ vowel with the /uː/ vowel (of mood and shoot): the – merger.
 Again, this is not an internally motivated phonemic merger but the appliance of different languages' vowel systems to English lexical incidence.
 The quality of this final merged vowel is usually [ʉ~y~ʏ] in Scotland and Northern Ireland but [u] in Singapore.

 The full–fool merger is a conditioned merger of the same two vowels specifically before /l/, which causes pairs like pull/pool and full/fool to be homophones; it appears in many other dialects of English and is particularly gaining attention in several American English varieties.